gvwilson/fiction/iffy/index.md

 "No worries," Iffy mumbled,
 setting down the toolboxes and shaking Doctor Johel's hand gingerly.
-The old woman was half a head shorter than Iffy, and her wrinkled brown skin felt like warm plastic.
+The old woman was no taller than Iffy, and her wrinkled brown skin felt like warm plastic.
 Up close,
 the sparkle in her eyes was more than just a trick of the light, but Iffy couldn't tell if she was tweaked or if the gleaming motes were some kind of tech.

-"And I'm Jack Ng, thank you for askin," Uncle Jack broke in, stepping forward and thrusting out his hand.
+"And I'm Jack Ng, thank you for askin'," Uncle Jack broke in, stepping forward and thrusting out his hand.
-"I'm the captain of the *Guinevere*, an what I want to know is, how soon can I get back on the water?"
+"I'm th' captain of th' *Guinevere*, an' what I want to know is, how soon can I get back on the water?"

 "I'm sure the governor will tell you that when you see him," Doctor Johel said, pointedly ignoring his hand.

 "When I what?
-I'm not---will you stop pesterin me, woman?"
+I'm not—will you stop pesterin' me, woman?"
 He shrugged Aunt Naggie's cautioning hand off his arm angrily.
-"I'm not talkin to th governor!
+"I'm not talkin' to th' governor!
-I was hired for a job, plain an simple.
+I was hired for a job, plain an' simple.
-I just want paid an then I'm done with it."
+I just want t' be paid an' then I'm done with it."

 "That will be for the governor to decide,"
 Doctor Johel said,